Chocolate Swirl Bread

-- Combine the TCHO Natural Cocoa Powder, cinnamon, and salt in a medium size bowl.
+- Combine the TCHO Super Powder, cinnamon, and salt in a medium size bowl.
 Set aside.

 - Melt the butter and brown sugar in a medium size saucepan until fully melted.
 Gently mix together with a whisk.